FLYERS-BRUINS' SERIES HISTORY: Current and Miscellaneous:

 November 24, 1982 -- The Bruins led 2-0, trailed 4-2 then rallied for a 4-4 tie in Boston.
 Keith Crowder tied the game with 1:40 to play.
 Mark Howe was chosen first star with three points and played against his brother Marty for the first time; their parents, Gordie and Colleen, were in attendance.
 Pete Peeters played his first game against the Flyers.

-December 5, 1982 -- Barry Pederson netted a hat trick in Boston's 6-4 road win.
-Bobby Clarke and Brad Park got fighting majors in the last minute of regulation.
+December 5, 1982 -- Barry Pederson (3-1-4) netted a hat trick in Boston's 6-4 road win.
+Darryl Sittler scored twice.
+Bobby Clarke and Brad Park fought in the last minute of play.

-October 20, 1983 -- Ron Sutter's SHG with 6:08 to play in the third period lifted the Flyers to a 3-3 overtime tie in Philadelphia.
+October 20, 1983 -- Ron Sutter's SHG with 6:08 to play in the third period lifted the Flyers to a 3-3 OT tie in Philly.
 Brian Propp scored earlier to close the Flyers deficit to 3-2.
 The Flyers outshot Boston 13-2 in the first period and 40-28 in the contest.
 Doug Keans made 37 saves for the Bruins.

 November 17, 1984 -- Pelle Lindbergh made 29 saves and the Flyers scored three goals estimated from 50+ feet off Pete Peeters in a 5-3 win in the Garden.
 Derrick Smith had the GWG from 55-feet in the third period after Boston scored twice to even the game 3-3.
 Mark Howe scored on a 70-footer to give Philly a 3-1 lead.
 Murray Craven scored a 50-footer that gave the Flyers a 5-3 lead.

-November 21, 1984 -- Pelle Lindbergh made 30 saves and the Flyers scored three second period goals in a 4-3 win in Philly.
+November 21, 1984 -- Pelle Lindbergh made 30 saves and the Flyers scored three second period goals in a 4-3 home win.
+Murray Craven and Brad McCrimmon assisted on two of the goals.
 Ron Sutter scored with 0:16 left in the second period to give Philly a 4-2 lead.

 February 28, 1985 -- Doug Keans (27 saves), Butch Goring (2-2-4) and Keith Crowder (2-0-2) led Boston to a 6-1 home win.